supercid/techdocs-wiki-tmp/Adding-the-customer-information.md

 You can use the customer reference attribute to match the customer across Nosto stores, devices or even between offline/online sessions if you are using a unified customer loyalty program.

-> **Note:** If a customer reference is in use in the customer information tagging, make sure the identifier is
-> secure enough.
-Nosto recommend to use a UUID or the following if a UUID can’t be supported:

 ```html
 – SHA-1
 – {customer_id}_{UUID}